 Most towns have MAC stores, and a few have MAC PRO stores.
 I love the people who work at MAC, and they will also give you stuff like free face charts if you ask nicely.
 If you don't have a MAC store, you can go to the MAC Website

 Favorite Foundation, Concealers and Correctors: KRYOLAN

 Kryolan is not a typical consumer company, but they will sell their stuff to you.
 If your town doesn't have a Kryolan store (most don't), you can find their products in places that sell makeup for the theater or television.

-It's best if you buy directly from a store, because their shipping is geared to large orders.
+It's best to buy directly from a store because their shipping favors large orders.
 But if you can't find it in your town, you can order directly from the Kryolan Website

 Favorite Single Products

 These are all things I can't live without.
 I use them with almost every look:

 - Favorite White Setting Powder: Ben Nye Neutral Set (UPDATE: Not anymore.)

 - Favorite Translucent Powder: Airspun.
 (UPDATE: Not anymore.)
 It's an iconic brand that has been around for about 100+ years.
 It is in drugstores and inexpensive.

 - Favorite Eyeliner: Kat Von D Tattoo in Trooper.
 Love it.